joaopizani/paucasedmatura-src/site/src/en/bsc/cs3.md

 ---

 These courses were taken during the first half of 2008.
-Lots of efforts were put into the hard Numerical Analysis and Computer Architecture :)
+Lots of efforts were put into Numerical Analysis and Computer Architecture :)

 Course listing (links to the files):